 After this, the Vishwa Hindu Parishad said that they are expected to build Ram Temple in 2024-25 and appealed to each Hindu house to denote Rs.
 44 for the temple.
 They also said that the trust would use the design of its 30-year-old model for building the temple.[3]

 In all this “Nripendra Misra had been chosen as the chairman of the Ram Temple Complex Development Committee on Wednesday.
-Moreover, Ram Janmabhoomi Nyas chief Nritya Gopal Das had been named the chairman of the Shri Ram Janmabhoomi Teerath Kshetra Trust.
+Moreover, Ram Janmabhoomi Nyas chief Nritya Gopal Das has been named the chairman of the Shri Ram Janmabhoomi Teerath Kshetra Trust.
 These are the members of the committee who are headed for the construction of the Lord Ram temple.”[4]

 28 years later, on March 25, 2020, the UP Chief Minister shifted the Lord Ram idol, so that the first phase of the construction of the temple could start.[5]